 PASM is an electronic damping control system.
 It actively and continuously adjusts the damping force on each wheel, based on current road conditions and driving style.
 The effect is to reduce vehicle body movement and thereby improve comfort in all four seats.

 Three modes are available: ‘Normal’, ‘SPORT’ and ‘SPORT PLUS’.
 Sensors record the body movements as they occur during powerful acceleration, braking, fast cornering or on uneven road surfaces.
-From this data, the control unit of the
+From these data, the control unit of the

 ** Important information about the all-electric